citusdata/pg_shard-old/README.md

 ## Troubleshooting

 If a node is unreachable, queries to it will fail immediately.
 Application operators should alarm on errors to let them know when to inspect nodes.
 Further support is available by contacting Citus Data.
-Please include dumps of all tables in the `topsie` schema as well as the relevant foreign tables.
+Please include dumps of all tables in the `pg_shard` schema as well as the relevant foreign tables.

 ## Limitations

-`topsie` provides a nice abstraction for sharding, but certain features will never be supported:
+`pg_shard` provides a nice abstraction for sharding, but certain features will never be supported:

   * Distributed `JOIN`s — Upgrade to CitusDB to unlock this feature
   * Unique constraints on columns other than the partition key